ni/nimi-python/docs/nimodinst/examples.rst

 Examples
 ========

-`You can download all nimodinst examples here <https://github.com/ni/nimi-python/releases/download/1.4.9/nimodinst_examples.zip>`_
+`You can download all nimodinst examples for latest version here <https://github.com/ni/nimi-python/releases/download/1.4.9/nimodinst_examples.zip>`_

 nimodinst_all_devices.py
 ------------------------